seanys/seanys.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student in Department of Industrial System Engineering and Managment, National University of Singapore.
+I am a PhD student in Department of Industrial System Engineering and Managment, National University of Singapore.

 Research Interests
 ======
+Connected Vehicle, Optimization, Data Driven Modelling

 Education
 ======